achrefjaziri/CracktalConcreteSimulator/README.md

 The above command will render and save 10 images (rendered with respective groundtruths and normalmaps) with crack into a /tmp folder, rendered at 10 samples and with a resolution of 1024x1024.
 For more options please check cmdparser.py in lib/ folder or use --help in the arguments.

-The concrete textures can be found in the [AEROBIConcreteTextures](https://git.ccc.cs.uni-frankfurt.de/AEROBI/AEROBIConcreteTextures) repository.
-You need to download/clone the repository into the current repository (i.e. such that the concrete_textures folder is at the top level of the repository)